Structuring the text

 An academic text, such as an essay or an article, usually consists of different sections (and sometimes sub-sections).
 Each section, in turn, is divided into a number of paragraphs.
 For the text to be coherent and easy to follow, all levels of the text must be well-structured.

-Starting with an overall picture and progressing down to the paragraph level, this section of AWELU gives advice on how to work with text structure on different levels of a text.
-Note that although the focus here will be on the traditional essay format, most of the advice can easily be applied to other texts formats too:
+Starting with an overall picture and progressing down to the paragraph level, the following pages provide advice on how to work with text structure on different levels.
+Note that although the focus here is on the traditional essay format, most of the advice can be applied to other texts formats too:

-Structure is, of course, important on sentence level too, as the way in which a sentence is structured will have an impact on how its focus is perceived by the reader.
-Read more about sentence structure in the AWELU section on Grammar and Words:
+Structure is, of course, important at the sentence level too, as the way in which a sentence is structured will have an impact on how its focus is perceived by the reader.
+Read more about sentence structure: